Stephen-ODriscoll/PlutoUtils/docs/string.md

 2. Takes a left string, a right string and an optional **std::locale**.
 Returns a **bool** representing whether left and right are equal using **std::equal**, ignoring case.

 ### starts_with()
 1. Takes a pointer to the start of a left element array, the left array size, a pointer to the start of a right element array, the right array size and an optional predicate.
-Returns a **bool** representing whether left starts with right using **std::equal**.
+Returns a **bool** representing whether left starts with right.
 2. Takes a left string, a right string and an optional predicate.
-Returns a **bool** representing whether left starts with right using **std::equal**.
+Returns a **bool** representing whether left starts with right.

 ### istarts_with()
 1. Takes a pointer to the start of a left element array, the left array size, a pointer to the start of a right element array, the right array size and an optional **std::locale**.
-Returns a **bool** representing whether left starts with right using **std::equal**, ignoring case.
+Returns a **bool** representing whether left starts with right, ignoring case.
 2. Takes a left string, a right string and an optional **std::locale**.
-Returns a **bool** representing whether left starts with right using **std::equal**, ignoring case.
+Returns a **bool** representing whether left starts with right, ignoring case.

 ### ends_with()
 1. Takes a pointer to the start of a left element array, the left array size, a pointer to the start of a right element array, the right array size and an optional predicate.
-Returns a **bool** representing whether left ends with right using **std::equal**.
+Returns a **bool** representing whether left ends with right.
 2. Takes a left string, a right string and an optional predicate.
-Returns a **bool** representing whether left ends with right using **std::equal**.
+Returns a **bool** representing whether left ends with right.

 ### iends_with()
 1. Takes a pointer to the start of a left element array, the left array size, a pointer to the start of a right element array, the right array size and an optional **std::locale**.
-Returns a **bool** representing whether left ends with right using **std::equal**, ignoring case.
+Returns a **bool** representing whether left ends with right, ignoring case.
 2. Takes a left string, a right string and an optional **std::locale**.
-Returns a **bool** representing whether left ends with right using **std::equal**, ignoring case.
+Returns a **bool** representing whether left ends with right, ignoring case.

 ### find()
 1. Takes a pointer to the start of a left element array, the left array size, a pointer to the start of a right element array, the right array size and an optional predicate.
 Looks for occurence of right in left using **std::search**.